 If you are traveling to a country where cholera is occurring, follow safe food and water precautions:

 Yes.
-Two cholera vaccines have been made; however, neither is commonly recommended.
-While both vaccines are safe, the risk of disease, even to travelers, is so minute and the immune response so short-lived, that they are used infrequently.
+A number of cholera vaccines have been made; however, vaccination is not commonly recommended.
+While the vaccines are safe, the risk of disease, even to travelers, is so minute and the immune response so short-lived that they are used infrequently.
 In 2016, Vaxchora® was approved for adults 18 to 64 years of age traveling to cholera-affected areas.

-The other cholera vaccine is made by taking the bacteria and weakening it so that it can’t reproduce itself very well.
+The vaccine, approved by the FDA in 2016, is made by taking the bacteria and weakening it so that it can’t reproduce itself very well.
 The live weakened vaccine is given by mouth and also doesn’t cause disease.
 Two other oral vaccines have been made with inactivated bacteria, but these are not available in the United States.

 Unlike cholera, hepatitis A virus infections do occur in places with standard tourist accommodations.
 Also, it is easier and less expensive for countries to eliminate cholera bacteria from water than to eliminate hepatitis A virus from water.